mlprt/feedbax/docs/index.md

 - change which parts of the model are trainable, or available to a controller as feedback;
 - track the progress of a training run in Tensorboard.

-Feedbax was designed for feedback control of biomechanical models by neural networks, to perform movement tasks in continuous spaces.
+Feedbax was designed for feedback control of biomechanical models by neural networks, performing movement tasks in continuous spaces.
 However, it can be used more generally as a framework for optimal control.

 ## Feedbax is a JAX library